 Having trouble getting a loan for your business?
-Consider factoring your account receivables instead.
+You may want to consider factoring your account receivables.
 For many small businesses, factoring receivables provides a method to turn non-liquid assets such as invoices into instant financing without incurring debt or damaging credit.
 Getting advanced financing for your invoices might be the right step for your business.
 Factoring invoices can help your revenue multiply by removing the lag time of getting paid for the services you have rendered.

 Universal Funding, a receivables factor, can provide you with a cash advance based on a percentage of the total value of the invoices that you provide as collateral.
 Once your client pays the invoice, you receive the remaining value, minus a small factoring fee.

 All in the Family

 According to U.S. Small Business Administration data, family businesses make-up 90% of all businesses in North America and provide 62% of the United States’ jobs.
 The average lifespan of a family-owned business is 24 years.
 Approximately 40% of family-owned businesses in the U.S. are successfully passed down to the second-generation, roughly 13% are handed down to a third generation, and 3% will go on to the fourth generation or beyond.

 The growth and development of these businesses depend upon a number of variables, the most important of which is cash flow.
 Without access to capital, the family business is destined to struggle.
 One resource many small businesses don’t realize they have is in their own accounts receivable.

 Invoices with 30- to 90-day terms can be cashed out to a factor for immediate capital.
 Universal Funding purchases invoices at a discounted rate in order to provide businesses with a debt-free financing solution.
 Not only does Universal Funding offer some of the lowest rates for factoring receivables out there, but the personalized service is guaranteed because Universal is a family-owned and operated business.
 We know how important it is to keep it in the family.

 Invoice Factoring for Small Businesses